patrickjohncyh/nlp_ml_api/README.md

 - __Metaflow/Ray__: While local machines may not have GPUs locally, [Metaflow](https://metaflow.org/) /
   [Anyscale(Ray)](https://www.anyscale.com/) can provide preemptable GPU resources specifically for the training step for large models (e.g. Transformers).
+- __Deployment__: Deployment currently relies on model being `git push-able`, which is impractical for models which large memory footprint.
-- __Enable custom metrics for evaluation__: Evaluation is hard-coded, but could potentially allow uers to pass in their own evaluation functions.
+- __Enable custom metrics for evaluation__: Evaluation is hard-coded, but could potentially allow uers to pass in their own evaluation functions if required.
-- Improve abstractions to suit NLP use-case: There are often standard steps in NLP (e.g. pre-processing) which can be made part of the `NLPModel` abstraction.
+- Improve abstractions to suit NLP use-case: There are often standard steps in NLP (e.g. pre-processing) which can be made more explicit as part of the `NLPModel` abstraction.
 - Improve debugging / reporting